Lolita Ritmanis: Film and television composition

-She has orchestrated over 100 films, mini-series, and television programs, including Lethal Weapon 4, The X-Files, Swimfan, Jeepers Creepers 2, Robin Hood: Prince of Thieves, Final Destination, The West Wing, and Demolition Man.
+Ritmanis has orchestrated over 100 films, mini-series, and television programs, including Lethal Weapon 4, The X-Files, Swimfan, Jeepers Creepers 2, Robin Hood: Prince of Thieves, Final Destination, The West Wing, and Demolition Man.
 She also orchestrated the score, with McCuistion composing and conducting, for the Spider-Man 2 video game, which is based on the 2004 film of the same name.
 Ritmanis also orchestrated a portion of the closing ceremonies of the Centennial Olympic Games in Atlanta.

 Concert works

-Ritmanis's concert works have been and continue to be performed throughout the US, Canada, Europe, Taiwan, Latvia, and Australia.
+Ritmanis's concert works have been and continue to be performed throughout the United States, Canada, Europe, Taiwan, Latvia, and Australia.
 The symphonic poem Farewell To Riga was performed at Portland Civic Auditorium in 1982.
 Her cantata A New Day was performed at Alice Tully Hall, Lincoln Center in 1986.
 In 1989 Tas vakars piektdienā (Same Time Next Friday), a musical, was performed at the Terrace Theatre in Long Beach, California and throughout Latvia in the summer of 1990.
 Turp un atpakaļ (There and back), a musical revue, was performed throughout the United States and Canada in 1999 and 2000.
 The musical Skudra un sienāzis (The Ant And The Grasshopper) was performed at the Latvian Song Festival in Thousand Oaks, California in 1999.
 In August 2003, the musical Gudrais padomiņš (Wise advice) was performed at Cathedral Hill in San Francisco.
 Rudentiņš pie durvīm klauvē (Autumn is Knocking on the Door), a work for choir and chamber orchestra, was performed at Davies Symphony Hall in San Francisco on August 8, 2003.
 In 2004, Eslingena, a musical, was performed at the Isabel Bader Theatre in Toronto, Ontario, Canada, and in 2005 it was performed at the National Theatre in Riga, Latvia.
 In 2007 Ritmanis began work on a new musical, set to premiere in fall 2008 in Ventura, California.